MRasavong/weather-cli-app/README.md

 # weather-cli-app
-A CLI application that uses Openweathermap API to display real-time weather forecasts.
+A CLI application that uses OpenWeatherMap API to display real-time weather forecasts.

 Includes temperatures in Celsius and Fahrenheit, cloud coverage, visibility, humidity, and pressure.